Digesting a codebase before a model reads it

 Closing

 The ‘win’ isn’t that an agent can write your documentation.
-It’s that the documentation is never stale, and is readily available to downstream consumers in a useful format.
+It’s that the documentation is never stale, in a format ready for agents to use.
+The wiki keeps it accurate and discoverable for people; the MCP turns the same knowledge into an interface for machines.

-The stock example is where the system stops being just documentation and starts becoming operational infrastructure.
-That level of analysis is only possible because the estate has already been indexed, digested, and made searchable.
-The MCP compresses hundreds of pages of organisational knowledge (derived from millions of lines of code) into a form that an agent can navigate in seconds.
+The stock example is where the system stops being documentation and starts becoming operational infrastructure.
+That level of analysis is only possible because the estate has already been indexed, digested, and made searchable - we compress hundreds of pages of organisational knowledge, derived from millions of lines of code, into a form an agent can navigate in seconds.

 Written on June 9, 2026